News Reports & DATA

 - Carry out duties in accordance with the health, safety and work environment policies

-- Do not use one’s own authority or allow others to exploit the authority directly or indirectly to improperly seek for one’s own or other person’s interest
+- Do not use one’s own authority or allow others to exploit the authority directly or indirectly to seek for one’s own or the other person’s interest improperly.

-- Possess consciousness, commitment and responsibilities towards the Company in carrying out duties in compliance with the Company’s set objectives under the health, safety and work environment policies by strictly complying to the related policy, rules, regulations and directions
+- Possess good conscience, commitment and collective responsibilities towards the Company in carrying out duties in compliance with the Company’s set objectives under the health, safety and work environment policies by strictly complying with the related policy, rules, regulations and directions.

-- Encourage teamwork by offering coordination, assistance to each other for the overall interest of the Company
+- Encourage teamwork by providing coordination, assistance to each other for the overall interest of the Company.

-- Respect others by not stealthily claiming other’s performance as one’s own performance
+- Respect others by not stealthily claiming other’s achievement as one’s own performance.

 - The supervisor should be respectful and become good example for the subordinates

 - The subordinates should treat their supervisor respectfully.